oroinc/documentation/user/back-office/system/frontend-menus/edit-frontend-menu.rst

   * The *config_value('some_identifier')* function limits visibility of the corresponding menu item upon specifying certain value instead of *'some_identifier'*.

+.. note:: The conditions use |Symfony Expression Language|, so you can use ``&&, II, and, or`` and many other operators to combine several conditions.

   As an example, let us make the **About** section in the storefront visible to customers with configured taxes.
 For this, we need to:

   a) Customize the *config_value('some_identifier')* function with the required value instead of *some_identifier*.
 In our case, it is the *oro_tax.tax_enable* value.